Skip to content

 A-State's online programs are affordable and convenient.
 You may also qualify for financial aid.
 Learn more.

 The B.S. in Occupational and Environmental Safety and Health online program offers the same low, pay-by-the-course tuition to all U.S. residents.
-All fees are included in the total tuition.
+All fees are included.

 Transfer your credits for lower tuition